ATE Dossier Guidelines

 - The Sporn Award for Excellence in Teaching Introductory Subjects

 The Academy of Teaching Excellence created these guidelines to assist you in preparing an effective teaching dossier that will highlight your achievements at Virginia Tech using a format that, as much as possible, encourages consistency across disciplines.
 Please note that the Academy presents an annual dossier workshop to encourage nominations and assist in dossier preparation.
 Check the calendar for this year's workshop dates, places and times.
-Click here for the powepoint slides for the Fall 2021 workshop.
-Click here for the Zoom recording for the Fall 2021 workshop.
+Powerpoint slides for the Fall 2022 workshop.
+Zoom recording for the Fall 2022 workshop.

 Please format all application materials as follows: